Digital-Preservation-Finland/dpres-siptools/README.rst

 We omit some of the required parameters above, for example timestamp or ``--event_detail``.
 However, these parameters are still required.

-For a native file, file format identification and file well-formedness validation are skipped in the ``import-object`` script.
+For a native file, file format well-formedness validation is skipped in the ``import-object`` script.

 Please note that importing native files in a submission information package for the Finnish National Digital Preservation Services requires acceptance from the service beforehand.